-|The Prague State Opera (Státní opera) stages a varied programme of opera and ballet by Verdi, Tchaikovsky, Puccini, Rossini, Donizetti, Prokofiev and other well-known composers.|
+|The Prague State Opera (Státní opera Praha) is the city's foremost opera house.
+It stages opera and ballet by Verdi, Tchaikovsky, Puccini, Rossini, Donizetti, Prokofiev and other well-known composers.|

-As with many historic buildings in the Czech Republic, the Prague State Opera has changed ownership and names a number of times, each change reflecting the political climate of the day.
+Since then, the theatre has changed name and ownership several times, each time reflecting the political climate of the day.

 A significant change came at the end of World War II.
 The Czechs had regained control of their country.
 Opera, which had not been staged for several years, was reinstated.
 And as an expression of national identity, the building was renamed the Smetana Theatre, after the famous Czech composer, Bedřich Smetana.

 However, the optimism was short lived.
 Within a few years Czechoslovakia became a communist state, a regime in which opera was considered elitist.
 Over the next three decades performances were rare and the building suffered neglect.